Frequently asked questions

 How do I book an appointment online?

-Simply use our website or the app.
-Choose your concern, view available times, and book with just a few clicks.
+Easy!
+Go to our website or use the app – pick your concern, choose a time, and confirm with just a few clicks.

-We aim to avoid long waiting times and overcrowding, so please book an appointment beforehand — even in urgent cases.
+We try to avoid long waits and overcrowding, so please always book first – even for urgent concerns.
+That way we can make sure you’re seen quickly.

 Costs & Billing

-All services covered by your statutory health insurance are free for you — such as general check-ups or certain HIV/STI tests.
+Everything that your public health insurance covers – like standard check-ups or certain HIV/STI tests.

-Can I receive anonymous treatment under public insurance?
+Can I stay anonymous and still bill insurance?

-No. Our queer-inclusive services are a standard part of our care.
-If something isn’t covered by insurance, we’ll let you know beforehand.
+Nope.
+Our queer-sensitive services are part of our regular care.
+If something isn’t covered by insurance, we’ll let you know in advance.

-How can I pay for IGeL (self-paid) services?
+How do I pay for pricate (IGeL) services?

-You can pay directly at the practice by card (debit or credit) or via invoice.
-Some services can also be paid in advance.
+You can pay right here with card (debit or credit) or by invoice.
+Some services can also be prepaid.

 Accessibility & Language

-Our team speaks German, English, French, Spanish, Portuguese, Arabic, and Turkish.
-Depending on availability, we can also offer other languages — just ask us.
+Our team speaks German, English, Spanish and French.
+Sometimes we can arrange more – just ask us.

 Queer & Trans-Specific Questions

 Yes!
-We provide gender-sensitive, trans-affirming primary care — including hormone monitoring, GAHT, and referrals for further treatment.
+We provide gender-sensitive, trans*-affirming primary care, including hormone monitoring and GAHT, plus referrals if needed.

-Will my chosen name be respected even if it’s not legally changed?
+Will my chosen name be respected - even without legal documents?

 Absolutely.
-You can tell us your name and pronouns, and we’ll consistently use them — regardless of your legal documents.
+You tell us your name and pronouns, and we’ll use them – no matter what’s on your ID.

 Anonymous & Sensitive Treatments

-You’ll receive a number instead of using your name, and we won’t record personal data.
-The consultation is also anonymous.
-Please note that anonymous STI tests cannot be billed through public insurance.
+You’ll get a number instead of giving your name.
+No personal data, and the counseling is also anonymous.
+Important: anonymous STI testing can’t be billed to insurance.

 Do I have to give my real name?

-Only what is medically and legally necessary.
-You can always review your data and know exactly how it’s used.
+Only what’s legally or medically required.
+You can always ask to see your data and know exactly what’s happening with it.

 Further Common Questions

-Do you offer support for BIPoC, FLINTA, or neurodivergent individuals?
+Do you have services for BIPoC, FLINTA, or neurodivergent people?

 Yes.
-We are aware of intersectional forms of discrimination and work to make our practice a safer space — for example, through queer and diversity-trained staff and a respectful atmosphere.
+We are aware of intersectional discrimination and design our practice as a safer space – with queer and queer-sensitive staff and a respectful atmosphere.

-I’m afraid of discrimination — what can I do?
+I’m worried about discrimination — what can I do?

-Our team is queer-friendly, trained, and open-minded.
-If you feel uncertain, you can contact us anonymously or bring a trusted person with you for your first visit.
+Our team is queer-friendly, trained, and open.
+If you feel unsure, you can contact us anonymously or bring a trusted person with you to your first appointment.

 about GP-Centered Care (HzV)